 Taken around the university, most seminars will feature small groups of students discussing texts, so PhD students can hone reading, writing, discussion and analytical skills as well as understand the methods, historiography, and content of their fields.
 Other seminars might focus on proficiencies needed as students enter the academy or public humanities, including language, digital or publication skills.
-We expect that students will include at least three disciplines that are part of the American Studies project.
-At the end of these six seminars, students should have written at least three papers or prepared public projects (or a combination of the two) that could be revised for conference presentation, journal publication, inclusion in a dissertation, or become part of a public humanities portfolio and should choose their six seminars to ensure that happens.
+At the end of these six seminars, students should have written at least three papers or prepared public projects (or a combination of the two) that could be revised for conference presentation, journal publication, inclusion in a dissertation.
 Students should consider how these papers/projects contribute to their development as scholars.